onja-org/html-exercises/16-project-html/index.md

 Your project will be evaluated on:

 - Your use of English (Spelling, Grammar)
-- Your code cleanliness (Is it easy to read, and free of garbage)
+- Your code cleanliness (Is it easy to read, and free of garbage?)
 - Your use of HTML elements (Did you use the correct HTML element?
 Could you have used an HTML element where there is none?)
 - Your Git commits, pushes, branch use.

-You will lose points if there are any:
+You could also lose points if there are any:

 - 404s for any of your links
 - validation **errors** in the W3C validator.
 Warnings are OK.